idio-sync/rb3e-stagekit-networked/README.md

-### Raspberry Pi Pico W Stage Kit Controller
+### Raspberry Pi Pico W Rock Band Stage Kit Controller

 This project runs on a Raspberry Pi Pico W (or Pico 2 W) using CircuitPython.
-It listens for lighting commands over WiFi (via UDP) and translates them into USB commands for the Fatsco (Santroller) Stage Kit lights, effectively turning your wired Stage Kit into a wireless networked device.
+It listens for lighting commands over WiFi (from Rock Band 3 Enhanced via UDP) and translates them into USB commands for the Fatsco (Santroller) Stage Kit lights, effectively turning your wired Stage Kit into a wireless networked device.

 ## Features